 Halifax is the largest urban area in Atlantic Canada and largest population centre in Canada east of Quebec City.
 A major economic centre in eastern Canada with a large concentration of government services and private sector companies.
 Major employers and economic generators include the Department of National Defence, various levels of government, and the Port of Halifax.
 Agriculture, fishing, mining, forestry and natural gas extraction are major resource industries found in the rural areas.

 The architecture of the South End is renowned for its grand Victorian houses while the West End and North End, Halifax have many blocks of well preserved wooden residential houses with notable features such as the “Halifax Porch”.
-Dalhousie University’s campus is often featured in films and documentaries.
-The urban core is home to several blocks of typical North American high-rise office buildings, however segments of the downtown is governed by height restrictions which prevent buildings from obstructing certain sight lines between Citadel Hill and Halifax Harbour.
+Dalhousie University‘s campus is often featured in films and documentaries.
+The urban core is home to several blocks of typical North American high-rise office buildings, however, segments of the downtown are governed by height restrictions which prevent buildings from obstructing certain sightlines between Citadel Hill and Halifax Harbour.

 Halifax is celebrated by residents who take pride in their slower pace and warm hospitality.
-Its very lush and green and a great place for walking.
-I stayed at Dalhousie University campus which offers dorms for rent in the off seasons, perfectly located within reach of downtown core.
+It is very lush and green and a great place for walking.
+I stayed at Dalhousie University campus which offers dorms for rent in the off-seasons, perfectly located within reach of the downtown core.

 One of my more enjoyable experiences was taking a boat trip out into one of the islands in the harbour where I spent a few hours secluded on a pebbled beach looking out onto the Atlantic and exploring its many trails.